contradb/contra/terraform/README.md

 ## Decide if you want a domain name.

-If you do want a domain name, you may have to buy one or use one.
-Later you'll need to configure your registrar, see 'Finish DNS' below.
+If you do want a domain name, you may need to buy one.
+Later you'll need some extra steps marked "DNS-only"

 If you don't want a domain name, you'll access the program by raw ip address or aws' patented even-harder-than-ip-addresses-to-remember domain names.

+## DNS-only: Configure TTL for testing

+In [dns.tf] there's a ttl.
+Set it something short like 60 seconds while you're getting domains set up the first time.

 ## Install Terraform